A comedy about reunion and second chances, Alumni Pie reunites a group of friends, who in college were called "The Magnificent

 Janet Stambolian and Girls Nite Out Productions inspired the writing of Alumni Pie.
 Janet, a tenacious, intense, big-hearted, multi-talented woman, was looking for a decent role to play.
 Roles for women in their 50s and 60s are mighty difficult to find - let alone comic love leads.
-Vasta Folley began writing Alumni Pie when she created the character of Joyce specifically for Janet.
+Vasta Folley began writing Alumni Pie when she created the character of Joyce inspired by Janet.
 What ensued was a play with female and male characters, who become a band of friends helping Joyce (and Janet) revel in the love of connection, camaraderie, and comedy.

 CAST SIZE - (Character & Stage Age)